 There are several readily identifiable cohorts that could be accounted for through a distributional analysis, depending on the policy.
 These include, but are not limited to:

 - Age

 - Gender

 - Disability

 - Indigeneity

 - Regional/geography

 - Income/wealth level

 - Business size

 - Cultural background/immigration status

+- Employment status and security

+- Home ownership/housing stability

 Who can I contact to get further information about these stakeholder groups?